vircadia/vircadia-docs-sphinx/docs/source/create/3d-models/pbr-materials-guide.rst

 Since High Fidelity supports PBR materials, the shading used depicts an accurate representation of a how light interacts with different material surfaces.
 This means that your 3D model will not look the same under different light settings.
 The PBR shader has a set of material parameters or channels that can be modified to create different types of materials.

+.. note:: You can combine shaders with material entities on shape and zone entities to apply shaders to models and avatars.
+This feature was released as an **experimental feature** and has not been thoroughly tested through our normal channels.
+If you wish to try applying procedural materials to models or avatars *at your own risk*, then you can find more information at :doc:`Procedural Shaders for Models and Avatars <procedural-shaders>`.

 **Material Channels**

 Material channels determine various parameters such as the roughness or color of a material.
 You can determine the value of each channel in two ways: